 Palmdale School District

-I serve as one of five district mentors, meeting monthly with the district leadership team.
-Our mentor team is led by Francisca Sánchez, a former administrative leader with the Hayward and San Francisco districts and president of the California Association for Bilingual Education.
-My consulting focuses on project-based learning and technology applications.
+I served as one of five district mentors, meeting monthly with the district leadership team.
+Our mentor team was led by Francisca Sánchez, a former administrative leader with the Hayward and San Francisco districts and president of the California Association for Bilingual Education.
+My consulting focused on project-based learning and technology applications.
+I continue to serve on an advisory board for Palmdale’s middle-school grant on career pathways from the U. S. Dept. of Education.

 Institute for the Future (IFTF), Palo Alto, CA